cormullion/Karnak.jl/docs/src/basics.md

 In this representation of our directed graph `gd`, we can now see the direction of the edges joining vertices.
 Notice how vertices 1 and 4 are doubly connected, because there's one edge for each direction.

-Neither of these graphs is **connected**.
-In a connected graph, every vertex is connected to every other via some path, a sequence of edges.

 ## Very simple graphs

-Creating graphs by typing the connections manually is tedious, so we usually use the `Graph/SimpleGraph` and `DiGraph/SimpleDiGraph` constructors:
+Creating graphs by typing the connections manually is tedious, so we can use functions such as the `Graph/SimpleGraph` and `DiGraph/SimpleDiGraph` constructor functions:

 ```@example graphsection
 g = Graph(10, 5) # 10 vertices, 5 edges